-Popular with swimmers, surfers and watersports enthusiasts, this clean sandy beach is sheltered by tree-topped cliffs on both sides.
+Popular with swimmers, surfers and watersports enthusiasts, Broad Haven's clean sandy beach is sheltered by tree-topped cliffs on both sides.
 With a wide opening and firm sand, it's a great beach to let dogs run around on.
 Frisbee against the backdrop of the UK's only coastal national park?
 Yes please.
-Dogs are welcome between 1st October and 30th April
+Dogs are welcome between 1st October and 30th April.

 How to get there: Follow the M4, A48 and A40 towards Haverfordwest, then head for the B4341.
 There are pay and display car parks on Marine Road and Millmoor Way.

 What else?
 There are two streams that come out onto the beach – ideal for a paw paddle.
 If the tide is low, you may be able to walk south from Broad Haven to Little Haven, a small and rocky inlet.

 Manorbier Beach, Tenby, Pembrokeshire

 For a beach that packs a double punch, visit Manorbier.
 Not only is it a vast, sandy and pebbly beach, it has a stately castle looking down onto it (or behind it, if you're on the beach itself).
 Kick back with your pooch imagining what it'd be like to live in such a grand fortress with the coastline outside your window.
 The beach is popular with surfers because of its south-westerly position, but take care with your dogs near the water as there are sometimes strong currents.